THE NATURAL PAIN KILLER AND ANTI-INFLAMMATORY

 As a supplement, it has been studied to show neuro-protective, anti-inflammatory, and analgesic (pain-relieving) properties.

-Acting on similar receptors to cannabis oil; it is a fully legal and similarly efficacious option to CBD.
+PEA Belongs to the endocannabinoid family therefore acts on similar receptors to cannabis oil; it is a fully legal and similarly efficacious alternative to CBD oil.

-It also may help with histamine issues as it is a strong mast cell stabiliser.
+It also may help with histamine issue and MCAS issues, as it is a strong anti-histamine, mast cell stabilising ingredient.

 Each bottle contains 60 capsules; 30 serves.